Study collection

 - Placebo group: identical, without active ingredient

-- Measurement times: Baseline, 2 weeks, 4 weeks
+- Measurement times: baseline, 2 weeks, 4 weeks

 - Endpoints: VAS pain, sleep quality, energy, safety (blood values, ECG)